numsol/HybGe-Flow3D/README.md

 HybGe-Flow3D is a library designed for solving multiscale fluid flow problems in complex, uncertain 3D and 2D geometries.

-This software is developed and maintained by Numerical Solutions, Inc.
+This software is maintained by Numerical Solutions, Inc.

 The first version of this software was developed under the partial support of the National Science Foundation on the projects NSF DMS-1115827 "Hybrid modeling in porous media" (PI: M. Peszynska)